Jumner/TuringVscode/README.md

 ### 0.0.3 (Finally fixing windows debugging)

 Debugging should finally be working on windows.
 Linux and Mac debugging is also much cleaner now.
 Just make sure that your wine drive is still Z: otherwise it wont be able to find your file.

+### 0.0.4 (Windows debugging (again))

+This time I verified that debugging does work on Windows now.
+The only issue at this point is that Turing is stubborn and isn't closed when it's told to.
+On Mac and Linux it kills it through wine which does listen to me.
+Solution unclear at this point so you will just have to close it manually.
+Also I fixed the packaging issues.
+Await notify was not included in dependencies for some reason and so it was not included in the package.
+All works now.